-I have lived with chronic pain and autoimmune disease for most of my life (and been a caregiver myself).
-But so much of what I tried couldn’t sustain me.
-It helped for an hour or two, but was not practical enough to really make a difference.
+I have lived with chronic pain and Lupus for most of my life (and been a caregiver myself) and I was a powerhouse.
+I tried everything bu it was not sustainable.
+It helped for an hour or two, but was not useful enough to really make a difference.
 There had to be another way.

 What I came to was this:

 I needed to quit trying to escape and find a new way to live my life.
 Because the pain or the illness wasn’t going to go away, my life had changed.
 What I learned was that I had to change the way I related to it.
 For example, learning how to let go of the judgment, and be with what is.
 (This may sound like granola B.S., but it’s actually steeped in evidence – and it works.)

-So now I work with people who are dealing with chronic illness or pain and teach them how to get back to their glory days- when they loved what they did and loved to immerse in life.
+So now I work with people who are dealing were dynamos and want to get back to their glory days- when they loved what they did and loved to immerse in life.
 I train them how to integrate real, useful, practical skills that help anytime, anywhere – at work, in a car, at the doctor, when having a challenging conversation, at the airport, and even at the circus – when I say anywhere, I mean anywhere!

 The fight, the frustration, the wanting things to be different, the putting yourself on the bottom of your list, the waiting for things to improve mindset.
 I’m here to teach you how to thrive, no matter what is happening.
 All it takes is a decision: Do you want to live in reaction to your situation, or do you want to take your life back?